jar398/plotter/README.md

 and vernacular names (see `rake --tasks vernaculars`) to the graphdb.
 It is also possible load a dynamic hierarchy into a test instance (see `rake --tasks hierarchy`).

+## Deltas

+There are some general scripts for manipulating CSV files, and in particular for comparing them ('delta' or 'diff').
+See [doc/csv.md](doc/csv.md).

 ## Retrieve DwCA for a resource